moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 The `ExecStart` command has some parameters that need to be changed to match your specific Appchain:

 - `EVM compatibility` - Tanssi releases two different binaries, one for EVM-compatible Appchains and another for only Substrate Appchains.
 Replace `APPCHAIN_TYPE` with either `frontier` for EVM Appchains or `simple` for Substrate Appchains
 - `Specification file` - replace `YOUR_APPCHAIN_SPECS_FILE_LOCATION` with your Appchain's file name.
-If the file was copied in the same directory as the binary, then you can use a relative path `./` and append your filename, e.g. `./spec-raw.json`
+If the file was copied in the same directory as the binary, then your location will look like `/var/lib/appchain-data/` and your filename, e.g. `/var/lib/appchain-data/spec-raw.json`
 - `Bootnode` - a bootnode is a full archive node that is used to sync the network from scratch.
 You'll need to [retrieve your Tanssi Appchain bootnode](#fetching-bootnode-information) and replace `INSERT_YOUR_APPCHAIN_BOOTNODE` with the actual bootnode information

 ### Fetching Bootnode Information {: #fetching-bootnode-information}